victronenergy/venus-html5-app/README.md

 ### Running the app with no Venus device available

-If there is no real device to be used for MQTT data, you can run the app with a fake MQTT client using `npm run dev-compile:mocked`.
+If there is no real device to be used for MQTT data, you can run the app with a fake MQTT broker:

-This fakes the UI's MQTT client to "receive and send" data.
-Currently only randomizes numbers from 0 to 100 for inputs which in most cases make no sense.
+`npm run dev:mocked`
+This shallowly fakes the MQTT implementation in the Venus device.

 Also, keep in mind the Venus device also has a Demo mode, which allows you to get useful data if you have only the Venus device and no other Victron devices, without requiring various Victron devices to be connected to the Venus device.
 To enable it, navigate to the Venus Remote Console -> Settings -> General.